Q&A: Do I Have to Follow Back Everyone Who Follows Me on Social Media?

-Someone once asked me, “Should I follow back everyone who follows me on social media?”
+A small business owner once asked me, “Should I follow back everyone who follows me on social media?”
 It depends.
 Let me explain.

 Each Social Media Network is Different…

-On LinkedIn, you connect with people who would be potential clients and/or referral sources and you don’t have to accept every invitation to connect.
+On LinkedIn, you connect with people who would be potential clients and/or referral sources, and you don’t have to accept every invitation to connect.
 If by chance you connect with someone and they become a pest — by messaging or emailing you too much — you can very easily disconnect them.
 They won’t get a notification.
 I usually connect with people who can become a referral source, potential clients, or colleagues.
 If they are not in the U.S., I ignore the invitation.
 Also, look to see who you have as a mutual connection.
 If it’s a close friend or colleague, then go ahead and connect with them.

-Like on Facebook, you can follow someone without being connected to them.
+Similar to Facebook, you can follow someone without being connected to them.

 X (formerly Twitter)